-- Do you have any brochures or other printed material that I can take with me?
+- Do you have brochures or other printed material that I can have?
+What websites do you recommend?

-Don't hesitate to ask other questions that occur to you during your appointment.
+Don't hesitate to ask other questions.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, such as:
+Your doctor is likely to ask you questions, such as:

-- Have they gotten worse over time?
+- Have your signs and symptoms worsened over time?

 - Do you drink alcohol?
+Do you smoke?

-- Have you had any vision problems?
+- Have you had your spleen removed?